 After my GIML Course, I was inspired to have individual art books for my students – or at least a few to start with.

 Creative activities are included and encouraged in the Music Moves for Piano Keyboard Games books I’m using with two sets of siblings, before switching to the real instrument (I usually choose some of the top piano keyboard 2017 to practice on).
 Often they are simply using their imagination to draw a picture of the song.

-I found these awesome thin, plain Moleskin Journals in a set of 3 at Target.
+I found these awesome thin, plain Moleskin Journals in a set of 3.
 They’re perfect.
 The cover is blank so each child can decorate their own cover as well.

 Here, two sisters are spending a few minutes drawing their pictures for their “Three Blind Mice” and “Poor Blind Mice” pieces.